linq2js/tenx/readme.md

 ```

 The TodoFilter component above needs 3 states: allTodoCount, activeTodoCount and completedTodoCount.
-Those states will be re-computed whenever the component render, evenly no application state updated.
+Those states will be re-computed whenever the component render, evenly no app state updated.
 By using derived / computed state, you can define some dynamic state computation easily,
-and computed states only re-compute when your application state changed.
+and computed states only re-compute when your app state changed.
 Let update store creating code.

 ```jsx
 const store = tenx(